NEW YORK CITY

 A richly textured evocation of New York City as it absorbed wave upon wave of Jewish immigrants from 1897 through the 1940s, Amerike – The Golden Land features Glenn Seven Allen (The Light in the Piazza), Alexandra Frohlinger (Soul Doctor), and others.
 With a score that weaves in popular period songs heard on the radio and in the theaters along Second Avenue, the show re-creates an authentic soundscape of New York's Lower East Side and of the outer-borough neighborhoods to which the Jewish population gravitated.
 Its book incorporates the stories and observations of real-life immigrants collected by Zalmen Mlotek and Moishe Rosenfeld — people who, like the vast majority of American immigrants, faced the heartbreak of starting over and the challenges of confronting poverty and racism, both abroad and in their new home.

-From Lory Lazarus, the writer of Courage, the Cowardly Dog, Attack of the Elvis Impersonators is a rollicking and irreverent new musical comedy featuring an original score, swooning fangirls, an Antichrist, world peace, a social media star, the spirit of Elvis...and of course, a hero!
+From Lory Lazarus, the writer of Courage, the Cowardly Dog, Attack of the Elvis Impersonators is a rollicking and uplifting new musical comedy featuring an original score, swooning fangirls, a supervillain, world peace, a social media star, a love story...and of course, the spirit of Elvis!

-When Drac Frenzie, a burnt-out, world-famous heavy metal icon, decides to save himself from self-destruction by impersonating Elvis, a miracle occurs — which leads him to not only saving himself but also the world.
-This show satirizes everything from self-identity to society to organized religion to the state of humanity — all in a riotous way!
-Attack of the Elvis Impersonators will make you howl as it converts you to Hound Dog: the new religion of peace.
+When Drac Frenzie, a burnt-out, world-famous heavy metal icon, decides to save himself from self-destruction by impersonating Elvis, an amazing thing happens — which leads him to not only saving himself but also the world.

 Part flesh, part felt, and packed with heart, Avenue Q is still the funniest and freshest show in New York City!
 This laugh-out-loud musical tells the timeless story of a bright-eyed college grad named Princeton.
 When he arrives in the city with big dreams and a tiny bank account, he has to move into a shabby apartment all the way out on Avenue Q. Still, the neighbors seem nice.
 He meets Kate (the girl next door), Lucy (the slut), Rod (the Republican), Trekkie (the pervert), superintendent Gary Coleman (yes, that Gary Coleman), and other new friends!
 Together they struggle to find jobs, dates, and their ever-elusive purpose in life.